 - Debts you owe or other liabilities

-Your lender will also likely do a hard credit inquiry, and may require additional documents based on your individual situation.
+Your lender will also likely do a hard credit inquiry, and may require additional documents based on your individual situation, such as pay stubs, tax returns or bank statements.

 Research mortgage lenders